Lismore, Scotland: Medieval period

 Lismore later became the seat of the medieval Bishopric of Argyll.
 Before the late 12th century the Bishopric of Dunkeld included all of Argyll, but sometime between 1183 and 1193 they were separated, as apparently the then Bishop John Scotus was unable to speak Gaelic.
-Lismore became the seat of the new bishop, and he and his successors were known as Episcopi Lismorenses but a papal mandate in 1249 proposed that the see be transferred to "some more secure and accessible place".
+Lismore became the seat of the new bishop, and he and his successors were known as Episcopi Lismorenses but a papal mandate in 1249 proposed that the seat be transferred to "some more secure and accessible place".
 At least by 1268, Laurence de Ergadia became Bishop of Argyll and served in that position until his death in 1299.

 In the event St Moluag's cathedral at Clachan maintained its position until 1507, when the diocese's centre was moved to Saddell in Kintyre.
 It was burned down during the Reformation and only the choir survives in greatly altered form, the nave and western tower having been reduced to their foundations.
 There is also evidence of an enclosure, probably medieval.

 The ruins of Coeffin Castle stand on the summit of a rocky promontory on the coast west of Clachan.
 There is the outline of an oblong hall-house, which may be 13th century, and an irregularly shaped bailey, likely of a later date.
 A tidal fish trap, of unknown age, is located in the small bay to the south-east of the castle.
 To the north-east of the castle are the remains of a stone-walled fort.